Mesabloo/diagnose/README.md

 ## TODO list

-- Handle variable-width characters such as tabs or some unicode characters
+- Handle variable-width characters such as tabs or some unicode characters.

   For tabs, we may just resort to having the user fix a given number of spaces in the `printDiagnostic` function.
+- Modern compilers also emit error codes, which is very handy when it comes documentation.

+  We need to support this (optionally) as an additional argument to a `Report`.

 ## License